-If a stock bottle system is used in a facility with a licensed pharmacy, the container shall be labeled with the drug name and strength, expiration date, and a control number.
-Any container with a worn, illegible, or missing label shall be destroyed pursuant to § 44:73:08:06.
-Licensed pharmacists are responsible for the labeling, relabeling, or altering of labels on medication containers.
+If a stock bottle system is used in a facility with a licensed pharmacy, the container must be labeled with the drug name and strength, expiration date, and a control number.
+Any container with a worn, illegible, or missing label must be destroyed pursuant to $\frac{44:73:08:06}{44:73:08:06}$.
+A licensed pharmacist is responsible for the labeling, relabeling, or altering of labels on medication containers.